Andre-Fonteles/62256-sram-tester/README.md

 2. Wire your arduino to the address pins, data pins, Chip Select (CS), Write Enable (WE) and Output Enable (OE).
 3. Adjust the constants ADDR_PINS, DATA_PINS, CS_PIN, WE_PIN and OE_PIN for each pin if necessary.
 4. Load and execute the program into your arduino.
-5. Check the progress and results in you Serial Monitor.
+5. Check the progress and results in your Serial Monitor.
 (57600 Baud Rate)

 If any errors are found, they will be displayed in your Serial Monitor.